 The Jewish Months (And When They Usually Fall)

-A year of twelve lunar months, however, is some eleven days shorter than a solar year.
+A year of 12 lunar months, however, is some 11 days shorter than a solar year.
 In order to ensure that the various seasonally based holidays in the Jewish calendar continue to occur at the correct season, the rabbis developed a system over time that allowed them to coordinate their lunar months with the solar year by inserting a leap month at the end of the year seven times in every 19-year cycle.
 This is now fixed in the third, sixth, eighth, 11th, 14th, 17th, and 19th years of the cycle.
 Although this is traditionally ascribed to Rabbi Hillel II in the fourth century CE, it is probable that the system in use today developed slowly during the course of the mid to late first millennium.

 In order to further fine-tune their calculations, the rabbis determined that the months of Nisan, Sivan, Av, Tishrei, and Shevat are always 30 days long.
 Iyyar, Tammuz, Elul, Tevet and Adar are always 29 days long.
 Heshvan and Kislev are either 29 or 30 days in length.
 In a leap year, there are two months of Adar.
 When that occurs, Adar I is 30 days long, and Adar II 29.
 A short Jewish year, therefore, consists of 353 to 355 days, while a leap year varies between 383 and 385 days.